oracle/truffleruby/doc/user/polyglot.md

-It's a separate option, but in an embedded configuration you may want to set `allowNativeAccess(false)` in your `Context.Builder`, or use the experimental `--platform.native=false` option, to disable use of the NFI for internal functionality.
+It's a separate option, but in an embedded configuration you may want to set `allowNativeAccess(false)` in your `Context.Builder`, or use the experimental `--platform-native=false` option, to disable use of the NFI for internal functionality.

 Also, the experimental option `--cexts=false` can disable C extensions.